xcp-ng/xcp-ng-org/docs/networking.md

 Sometimes you need to add extra routes to an XCP-ng host.
 It can be done manually with an `ip route add 10.88.0.0/14 via 10.88.113.193` (for example).
 But it won't persist after a reboot.

-To properly create persistent static routes, first create your xen network interface as usual.
+To properly create persistent static routes, first create your Xen network interface as usual.
 If you already have this network created previously, just get its UUID with an `xe network-list`.
 You're looking for the interface you have a management IP on typically, something like `xapi0` or `xapi1` for example.
 If you're not sure which one it is, you can run `ifconfig` and find the interface name that has the IP address this static route traffic will be exiting.
 Then get that interfaces UUID using the previous `xe network-list` command.

 Now insert the UUID in the below example command.
 Also change the IPs to what you need, using the following format: `<network>/<netmask>/gateway IP>`.
 For example, our previous `ip route add 10.88.0.0/14 via 10.88.113.193` will be translated into: